London 2012: Outrage over artist banned from Olympics

 Mr O'Rourke, who represented residents in east London who failed in their High Court bid to prevent missiles being stationed on top of their flats, said he was shocked by the arrest and bail conditions.

-He said as he represented the residents, he has found that many government bodies and agencies were hypersensitive about anything which might damage the Olympics.'Selling out'
+He said as he represented the residents, he has found that many government bodies and agencies were hypersensitive about anything which might damage the Olympics.

 Mr O'Rourke said of the bail conditions, the Olympics one was not needed as the other conditions prevent him from doing any graffiti damage ahead of the Games.